awantech-io/angular-todos/README.md

-# Todos App buid using Angular
+# Todos App build with Angular